 N7R1 – Entry Level

-At $32.49, the N7R1 is Sync Mesh’s entry point and it’s actually quite interesting.
-The palm uses the same M2X-grade silicone grip as the mid-range gloves, so you’re not sacrificing grip quality by going cheaper.
-The backhand is 90% polyester and 10% nylon – lighter and more breathable than the M2X.
-Three colourways with bold graphics aimed at a younger, streamer-friendly audience.
-Velcro cuff, touchscreen pad, pre-curved palm – all the essentials are here.
+At $32.49, the N7R1 is the entry point and it’s worth paying attention to.
+The palm silicone is the same M2X-grade material used in the mid-range, meaning grip quality doesn’t suffer because the price dropped.
+Backhand is 90% polyester and 10% nylon – lighter and more breathable than the M2X.
+Bold graphics across three colourways, aimed at a younger crowd.
+Velcro cuff, touchscreen pad, pre-curved palm – the fundamentals are covered.

 The trade-off versus the M2X?
 Less refined fit, simpler construction, and the overall feel is a step down.
 But for the price, it’s a solid first sim racing glove.
 If you’re trying gloves for the first time and don’t want to commit $70, start here.